pousse-cafe/pousse-cafe.github.io/documentation.md

 storage you would be using.
 More importantly, it means that you can focus your tests on the Domain.

 For testing, it is suggested to use the default in-memory storage implementation provided by Pousse-Café.
-When actually integrating your Model in a real application, you would then just choose another implementation [when building the Runtime](#run-your-model).
+When actually integrating your Model in a real application, you could then just choose another implementation [when building the Runtime](#run-your-model).

-`PousseCafeTest` class can be extended to write (JUnit 4) tests involving different Bundles.
+`PousseCafeTest` class can be extended to write (JUnit) tests involving different Bundles.
-What this class does is essentially instantiate a Runtime and provide some helpers to access its components.
+What this class does is essentially instantiate a Runtime and provide helpers to access its components.

 Below example illustrates a test verifying that the handling of "Create Product" command actually implies the new product to be available from the Repository.